in Chatsworth, California

 Sedatives, also known as central nervous system depressants, are sometimes prescribed to those struggling with anxiety, depression or insomnia.
 Although these medications can be helpful, they come with a caveat – they’re addictive.
 Because of their habit-forming nature, they are generally prescribed on a short-term basis.

-Unfortunately, sedative addiction is a problem facing many Americans today.
+Unfortunately, sedative or Tranquilizer Addiction is a problem facing many Americans today.
 These drugs work quickly on the brain and body, which is why people can get addicted quickly.
 Believe it or not, tolerance can build in just one week so you can become addicted much faster than you think.

-Golden Road Recovery treats sedative addictions in a safe and structured setting.
+Golden Road Recovery provides a safe and structured setting Treatment for Sedative Addiction in Los Angeles, California.
 But rather than spending your time in a hospital-like facility, you’ll be in a comfortable residence in Chatsworth CA. We offer private rooms, freshly cooked meals and alternative treatments in addition to medication and counseling.

-If you or a loved one is struggling with a sedative addiction, contact Golden Road Recovery today.
+If you or a loved one is struggling with a sedative or Tranquilizer Addiction, contact Golden Road Recovery today.
 Between detox, counseling and aftercare, everything you need to start and sustain your recovery is under one roof.